Your State-By-State Guide To Super Tuesday

 Everything's bigger in Texas, including the delegate count.
 OK, it's not as big as California, but it's right up there.

 The race is shaping up to be closer than in California.
 Polling shows Sanders up by an average of 9 points over Biden.
 Bloomberg is the only other candidate averaging above the 15% threshold needed to get delegates, but whether he makes it is something to watch.
-Some polls have also shown Warren at or above the threshold, too.
+Some polls have also shown Warren at or above the threshold.

 This state has not always been friendly to Sanders.
-He lost it to Clinton by more than 30 points in 2016.
+He lost it to Hillary Clinton by more than 30 points in 2016.
 A number to watch on Tuesday is 33%, the percentage of the vote he got the last time around.

-Sanders struggled because Clinton had a fairly strong hold on voters of color, and Texas is expected to be a majority-minority electorate Tuesday.
-In 2016, it was 57% non-white, including 32% Latino and 19% black.
+Sanders struggled because Clinton had a fairly strong hold on voters of color, and Texas is expected to be a majority-minority electorate on Tuesday.
+In 2016, it was 57% nonwhite, including 32% Latino and 19% black.

 Also key to watch is the age of the electorate that comes out.
 Sanders has had his biggest advantages with younger voters — and Biden with older voters.
 The numbers to watch: 20%, the percentage of the electorate in 2016 that was under 30; and 18%, the percentage over 65.

 Biden's disadvantages here are advertising and early voting.
-He's only spent about $89,000 here compared to more than $3.7 million for Sanders.
+He's spent only about $89,000 here compared with more than $3.7 million for Sanders.
 Early voting lasted for 10 days, until Friday, the day before Biden's boost in South Carolina.
 More than 1 million Democrats voted early.

 North Carolina